List of World War II puppet states: Reorganized National Government of China – March 30, 1940 to August 16, 1945

 Japan wanted to make Wang Jingwei, the former leader of the Provisional Government of China, the leader of a new puppet government.
-But, contrary to what was expected, Wang set up a new Nationalist government, based on the reunified Nationalist government of 1927.
-He requested that the Three Principles be reinstated, among other things.
-The Japanese initially denied this request, viewing the Three Principles as "Western ideas," but eventually accepted, with some exceptions: removal of the requested 5-branch system, and replacing it with a one-party system.
+He set up a new Nationalist government and requested that the Three Principles be reinstated, among other things.
+The Japanese initially denied this request, viewing the Three Principles as "Western ideas," but eventually accepted, with some exceptions: the requested five-branch system was replaced with a one-party system.
 The Nationalist Government retained independence in financial matters and the economy, but Japan controlled its politics.
 Despite this, the country had no real power, and was mainly used as a propaganda tool.
-The country was ended in August 1945.
+The country was disestablished in August 1945.